 The USS Carl Vinson is a Nimitz-class supercarrier.
-The name of the ship honors Carl Vinson, a Congressman from Georgia that consistently devoted his efforts to the U.S. Navy and the U.S. Marine Corps.
+The name of the ship honors Carl Vinson, a Congressman from Georgia who consistently devoted his efforts to the U.S. Navy and the U.S. Marine Corps.

-The Carl Vinson has been involved in a number of quite high profile operations for which it received many prestigious awards.
+The Carl Vinson has been involved in a number of quite high-profile operations for which it received many prestigious awards.
 In 2011, it was from the deck of the Carl Vinson that the body of Osama bin Laden was buried at sea.

 Technical Features of the USS Carl Vinson (CVN-70)

 Class and type: Nimitz-class aircraft carrier

 Beam: 134 ft

 Speed: 30+ kts

 Armament: two Mk 57 Mod3 Sea Sparrows, two RIM-116 Rolling Airframe Missiles, and three Phalanx CIWS.